 There are other supersport-class motorcycles that look incredible, like the Panigale (that I featured in other years) and the RSV 4.
 The M 1000 RR lacks things like a single-sided swing-arm or an under-seat exhaust, but the package really comes together, anyway.

 You could get the BMW R 18 in 2020, but I’m personally still reacting to the fact that it exists.
 A cruiser?
 BMW hasn’t done one of these in about two decades.

 The R 18 is a boxer cruiser with an 1,802cc engine on top of a minimalist chassis.
 It’s built for torque, producing 158 Nm (117 lb-ft) at 3,000 rpm, over 90% of which is available from 2,000 rpm.
 Top power is a more sedate 67 kW (90 hp).

-It comes with ABS (already rare in the cruiser world), but lacks a few other tech features you’ll find on high-end BMWs like cornering ABS.
+It comes with ABS (already rare in the cruiser world), but lacks a few other tech features you’ll find on high-end BMWs like cornering ABS (which became available in later editions).
 Cruise control is an option.

 But the style of the R 18 is what really stands out.
 This is the first cruiser I’ve ever seen from BMW that makes me think “Wow, das ist ein wunderschönes Motorrad!”.

 I’ve been partial to the R Nine T ever since they first came out.
 The R Nine T Racer would have been mine, except the position was just a bit too aggressive for everyday use.

 BMW updated its whole range of R Nine T motorcycles in 2021 to get the electronics package that the S series has had for a while — ride by wire, with cruise control and cornering ABS.
 So that means you get all the personality of BMW’s oil-cooled boxer twin and all the electronics of the 21st century.